 Outreach facilitation has managed to secure preliminary agreements with the traditional leaders - communities with regards to land acquisition.
 This achievement has been realised throughout the entire proposed offset areas from Port St Johns Local Municipality toWMM Local Municipality.
-The final milestone in the Mthentu Gorge negotiations was the inclusion of Nyavini village/community which had not formed part of the initially agreed area.
+The final milestone in the Mthentu Gorge negotiations was the inclusion of Nyavini village/community which had not formed part of the initially agreed area and a section of the Mnyameni Gorge and Xolobeni.
 However due to persistent negotiations and unwavering support from the WMM Local Municipality and the Traditional Leadership this became successful and giving a good complete picture of the initially planned Mthentu Gorge offset site.
 The Mthentu Gorge site is the only offset site ahead of the rest with regards to site demarcation which is a very significant activity whereby all relevant stakeholders witness the process of actual demarcation of the desired/ proposed protected area by the local community representative from different aspects of the community.